spywhere/node-url-shortener/README.md

 total security of the system are not guarantee in this project
 - Alias collisions are check as simple as possible, no optimization is considered
+- A connection to another system are made as simple as possible, that is no connection handling, no error handling built-in for connection

 ## Setup